Overview of Eye Exam Costs and Options

 - Ocular health

 A regular eye exam will only measure your vision and eye health.
 It does not include fitting for glasses or contacts.
-You’ll have to schedule a contact lens exam if you need contacts.
-An optician can assist with ordering and fitting glasses.
+If you need a contact lens prescription, you’ll have to schedule an exam; an optician can assist with ordering and fitting glasses.